openstack/kolla/doc/dev-quickstart.rst

 On the deployment host Ansible>=1.8.4 must be installed and is the only requirement for deploying OpenStack.
-To build the Docker container images locally the dependnencies docker>=1.7.0 and the Python libraries docker-py>=1.2.0 and Jinja2>=2.6 must be installed.
+To build the Docker container images locally the dependencies docker>=1.7.0 and the Python libraries docker-py>=1.2.0 and Jinja2>=2.6 must be installed.

 The deployment target nodes require the installation of docker>=1.7.0 and